arveereed/Days-with-JavaScript/README.md

-# Mini-Project for HTMLc CSS and JavaScript
+# Mini-Projects for HTML, CSS and JavaScript